 In some of these territories, second-life batteries that come from Renault electric vehicles are being used as temporary storage reservoirs, directly housing the energy produced by solar and wind power stations.
 When demand exceeds the capacity of these renewable energy sources, the stored electricity is reintroduced into the grid.

 More than 80% of people polled around the world “believe in the future of the electric car”.
 As the only immediate response we have to address global environmental issues, one of the challenges facing the growth of the electric car is its degree of accessibility.

 The optimisation of the battery is gradually lowering prices while the secondhand market offers an alternative that is appealing to more and more buyers.
 Last year, 12,270 electric cars were purchased secondhand, representing an increase of more than 60% over the previous year.

 Long considered an obstacle to the expansion of electromobility, charging infrastructure has continued to advance over the past three years.
-In Europe, charging stations now number over 130,000.
+In Europe, the number of charging stations is now approaching 200,000.

 Developing charging infrastructure in suburban and rural areas, while at the same time capitalising on the pooling of vehicles and journeys, will quickly reveal electromobility’s high added value.

 Copyrights : Olivier Le Moal, LEMAL Jean-Brice, PLANIMONTEUR